Smoothing discrete Morse theory: Background

 Intuitively, the index is the number of independent directions around $p$ in which $f$ decreases.
 Any local minimum has index $0$; any local maximum has index equal to the dimension of $M$.

 \begin{lemma}[Morse] Let $M$ denote a closed smooth manifold.
 Fix a generic smooth function $f : M \rightarrow \R$, and let $p_1, \ldots, p_k$ be its critical points.
 For any real number $a$, let us denote by $M_{\le a}$ the preimage under $f$ of the closed interval $(-\infty, a]$. \begin{compactenum}[\rm 1.] \item Suppose the interval $[a,b]$ contains none of the critical values.
-Then $M_{\le b}$ is diffeomorphic to $M_{\le a}$. \item Suppose the interval $[a,b]$ contains exactly one of the critical values, say, $f(p_1)$.
-Let $i$ be the index of the critical point $p_1$.
-Then $M_{\le b}$ is diffeomorphic to the manifold obtained by attaching an $i$-handle to $M_{\le a}$ in the smooth category. \end{compactenum} \end{lemma}
+Then $M_{\le b}$ is diffeomorphic to $M_{\le a}$. \item Suppose the interval $[a,b]$ contains exactly one of the critical values, say, $f(p)$, in its interior.
+Let $i$ be the index of the critical point $p$.
+Then $M_{\le b}$ is diffeomorphic to the manifold obtained by attaching to $M_{\le a}$ a handle of index $i$ in the smooth category. \end{compactenum} \end{lemma}

 \begin{proof} See Milnor \cite{Milnor} or Matsumoto \cite{Matsumoto}. \end{proof} \enlargethispage{3mm}